patrickwest/EukRep/README.md

 # Adjusting Stringency #

 The stringency of identifying eukaryotic contigs can be adjusted with -m.
 The false positive rate (FPR) and false negative rate (FNR) for the strict, balanced, and lenient modes are shown below.
-Data was obtained by running EukRep on 20kb and 5kb fragmented scaffolds from genomes from mock novel phyla.
+Default is balanced.
+Prior to version 0.6.5, lenient was the default.

 20kb